aniforprez/website/src/content/blog/building-my-website.md

 heroImage: "../images/building-my-website.jpg"
 categories: ["programming", "astro", "js"]
 ---

 _Repository for the website is on [GitHub](https://github.com/aniforprez/website)._

 Recently, I've had the time to think a lot, read a lot, and watch and play a lot.
 I've wanted a solid place to log my thoughts instead of leaving it at the whims of sites like [Trakt](https://trakt.tv/) and [Backloggd](https://backloggd.com/).
 Moreover, Trakt enforced a [paltry limit of 100 items on watchlists](https://forums.trakt.tv/t/freemium-experience-more-features-for-all-with-usage-limits/41641) which is encouraging me to never use the site which already had a very poor review mechanism where you'd leave a "comment" on things you'd watched.
 I had far more structured thoughts on movies and shows I'd watched and this motivated me to have a closer look at my website so I could post longer form thoughts there.
 I have also constantly experimented with new languages and would like to post some tutorials and thoughts somewhere.

 I'd built the previous version of this website with [Zola](https://www.getzola.org/) which is a fine static site generator built on Rust.
-The problem was that Zola was a fairly limited and cumbersome place to develop a website.
+The problem I had was that Zola was a fairly limited and cumbersome tool to develop a website.
 I use [Tailwind](https://tailwindcss.com/) a lot and using Tailwind meant that I had to keep a constantly running process that would parse all my templates and generate the required CSS into a file that I would have to reference in my templates.
 It also meant that because Zola uses [Tera](https://keats.github.io/tera/), a templating language based on the [Jinja templating language](https://jinja.palletsprojects.com/en/stable/), I would be editing templates a lot.
-I HATE editing templates because templates are usually not type safe because there's nothing that really says what data is going to be fed into the template.
-This means groping in the dark and figuring out something doesn't work by running into errors and this makes me feel gross.
+I HATE editing templates because the templates are not type safe owing to there being no way to describe what data is going to be fed into the template.
+This means I am groping in the dark and figuring out something doesn't work by running into errors which makes me feel gross.

-I've been lately getting very much into Typescript and Astro is one of the more popular and relatively simple SSG frameworks out there, offering flexibility in terms of how you write components, be they [React, Vue, Svelte etc](https://docs.astro.build/en/guides/integrations-guide/), and offering type safety in terms of defining [type safe collections](https://docs.astro.build/en/guides/content-collections/) validated by Zod which lets me have Intellisense when developing templates.
+I've been lately getting very much into Typescript and Astro is one of the more popular and relatively simple SSG frameworks out there, offering flexibility in terms of how you write components, be they [React, Vue, Svelte etc](https://docs.astro.build/en/guides/integrations-guide/).
+Astro offering type safety by defining [type safe collections](https://docs.astro.build/en/guides/content-collections/) validated by Zod lets me have Intellisense when developing templates.
+Astro's documentation is also excellent and covers 99% of all use cases that I need with a blog like this.

 This is not going to be a tutorial as much as it is a simple documentation of my thoughts and desires as I made this blog.
 I had ideas for how I could make my site look fairly swanky and polished and decided to make it happen.